-If you take Stephen Curry’s five-year peak and compare it to Johnson’s, Curry has the edge.
-Curry from the 2015-16 season through the 2018-19 season put up these numbers: 26.5 points, 6.5 assists, 4.9 rebounds, 1.8 steals, 48.5 percent from the floor, 43.4 percent from deep, 91,1 percent from the stripe, with a true shooting percentage of 64.8.
-He went to the finals five straight years and won three championships along the way.
+If you take Stephen Curry’s five-year peak and compare it to Magic Johnson’s, the Warriors guard has the edge.
+From the 2015-16 season through the 2018-19 season, Curry put up these numbers: 26.5 points, 4.9 rebounds, 6.5 assists, 1.8 steals, 48.5 percent from the floor, 43.4 percent from deep, 91,1 percent from the stripe, with a true shooting percentage of 64.8.
+He went to the NBA Finals five straight years and won three championships.

-In the playoffs, Curry has averaged over this five-year span: 27.2 points, 5.9 assists, 5.7 rebounds, 1.6 steals, with a true shooting percentage of 61.6.
+In the NBA Playoffs, Curry averaged over this five-year span: 27.2 points, 5.7 rebounds, 5.9 assists, 1.6 steals, with a true shooting percentage of 61.6.

-Johnson from the 1985-86 season through the 1989-90 season put up these numbers: 21.5 points, 12.2 assists, 6.6 rebounds, 1.7 steals, 50.6 percent from the field, 32.2 percent from deep, 87.5 percent from the stripe, with a true shooting percentage of 60.9.
+Magic from the 1985-86 season through the 1989-90 season put up these numbers: 21.5 points, 6.6 rebounds, 12.2 assists, 1.7 steals, 50.6 percent from the field, 32.2 percent from deep, 87.5 percent from the stripe, with a true shooting percentage of 60.9.
 Johnson also won three championships along the way.

-Over the same span, Johnson put up these numbers in the playoffs: 21.0 points, 12.8 assists.
-6.4 rebounds, 1.6 steals, with a true shooting percentage of 60.3.
+Over the same span, Magic put up these numbers in the NBA Playoffs: 21.0 points, 6.4 rebounds, 12.8 assists, 1.6 steals, with a true shooting percentage of 60.3.

-Old heads will hold onto Johnson, but the GOAT point guard crown is already on Stephen Curry’s head.
+Old heads will hold onto Magic Johnson, but the GOAT point guard crown is already on Stephen Curry’s head.